Skip to content

 I hit this running docker-compose after an upgrade of docker-compose, and filed docker/compose#6339 there.
 Seems worth preventing that failure mode.

-kushaldas added a commit to freedomofpress/securedrop that referenced this issue Feb 18, 2021
+added a commit that references this issue on Feb 18, 2021

 @imsheth